-To contain any possible spills, I set the produce tray on top of a baking sheet, and I presented it to my hooligan along with a paintbrush.
+To contain spills, I set the produce tray on top of a baking sheet, and I provided a paintbrush for writing and drawing with.

-She spent a good 15 minutes or so making designs and letters in the tray, and then she asked if we could add some colour to the salt tray.
-This was likely because earlier in the day, we’d been dripping food colouring onto a tray of baking soda for this fizzing colour experiment.
+After drawing and writing in the salt tray for a good, long time, my hooligan asked if she could add some colour to the salt tray.
+This was because earlier in the day, we’d been dripping food colouring onto a tray of baking soda for this fizzing colour experiment.

 The food colouring from that experiment was still sitting on the kitchen counter, so I grabbed the blue and the red, and dripped them all over our salt tray.

 We tried using the ends of our paintbrushes to mash the colour into the salt, but that was a slow process, so I suggested that my hooligan just use her hands to mix it all up.

 She LOVES getting her hands messy so she jumped at that invitation.
 She pressed her hands into the salt and she squished and squeezed and mixed until the colours were blended well into the salt.

 Then, so she would have a larger surface for drawing and writing on, we dumped the salt from the styrofoam tray onto the big baking sheet.

 Our larger tray required a little more salt, so she added some, and stirred it all in to the coloured salt.